belalkhalil/Corona-Virus-Tracker-App/README.md

 # Corona-Virus-Tracker-App

 A Spring Boot Application that tracks Corona Virus Cases.
-Data gets Updated on a hourly basis.
+Data gets Updated on an hourly basis.

 This Project aims to introduce the following Aspects: